robthompson16/support-for-early-career-teachers/content/ucl/year-1-engaging-pupils-in-learning/autumn-week-5-mentor-materials.md

 Your mentee had the exemplification of Rachel’s Year 6 PE lesson (above) to help model their own topic plan.

 1. Analyse artefacts
    Discuss with your mentee the topic planning that they devised in their self-directed study this week.
    To support your discussion of their plan, ask your mentee to articulate their thinking on the questions below.
 (And help them to extend and refine their thinking with the prompts that follow.)

-   a.
-What are the key knowledge and skills within this topic?
+   1. What are the key knowledge and skills within this topic?
 (And how could you communicate these to your pupils?)

-   b.
-What educational values are supported within this topic?
+   2. What educational values are supported within this topic?
 (And why are these important to you?)

-   c.
-How does the topic draw on understanding of prior knowledge to sequence the content within the lessons (and any home learning), including key points of assessment?
+   3. How does the topic draw on understanding of prior knowledge to sequence the content within the lessons (and any home learning), including key points of assessment?
 (Is their prior knowledge secure?
 Are they making common errors still?)

-   d.
-How are critical skills and transfer considered within the planning?
+   4. How are critical skills and transfer considered within the planning?
 (And can you use a rule-of-thumb like EAR to help develop schema?)

 2. Collaborative planning